 If a patient from the aging population has any condition that makes them unfit for compression or surgical intervention, clinicians may consider sclerotherapy.
 For this treatment to create localized thrombosis, the clinician injects a chemical solution into an insufficiently functioning vein, triggering an inflammatory response in the vessel wall's endothelium.15 A 2016 study analyzed the results of this treatment and found that patients in the dataset had lower rates of varicose veins and better quality of life.16

+Despite the evidence surrounding the standard of care for VLU treatment, it is often discontinued across care settings.
+For patients of diverse populations, this discontinued care can needlessly overcomplicate already complex wounds.
+However, literature continues to show this occurrence.
 A 2023 study of one UK hospital identified 3 obstacles: clinician education regarding compression therapy, patient adherence, and the presence of equipment and specialized staff.17 In terms of adherence to compression therapy, evidence suggests clinicians understand patients’ specific lifestyles and apply that knowledge to choose a type of compression for the patient.
 The provision of aids to ensure patients can perform self-care activities like showering was also essential, especially for patients of the aging population.
 Last, some patients may not be able to tolerate compression due to the pain, and those patients need support and advice from staff.17,18

 It is important to note that the economic burden of these VLU wounds in the United States ranges from $15,000 to $34,000 per individual, not including other factors, such as missed workdays.1 Experts report a staggering $14.9 billion is spent annually by taxpayers in the United States on VLUs.2 These statistics, of course, do not include the psychological burden that also affects these patients, such as isolation, depression, lack of sleep, and dependency, to name a few.1 As VLUs continue to burden patients and the health care system, continuous research of solutions and education of best practices is vital.
 Through best practices and the multidisciplinary team, wound care professionals can help patients across populations who suffer from these wounds.